Tax refunds – corporate taxpayers

-If you do not cash the money order within 45 days, the bank will send it back to the Tax Administration.
+If you have not cashed the money order in 28 days, Nordea sends your refund back to the Tax Administration.
 You will then receive a letter asking you to inform the Tax Administration of your bank account number.
-After you have given us your bank account number in MyTax, we will pay the refund into your bank account in about a week.
+When you have submitted your account number in MyTax, you will receive the refund to your bank account in a week.

 Frequently asked questions: